cocos/cocos-docs/en/components/toggle.md

 | toggleGroup    | `cc.ToggleGroup` type.
 The toggle group which the toggle belongs to, when it is null, the toggle is a CheckBox.
 Otherwise, the toggle is a RadioButton. |
 | Check Events   | Default list type is null.
 Each event added by the user is composed of the node reference, component name and a response function.
 Please see the **Toggle Event** section below for details. |

-**Note**: Because Toggle is inherited from Button, so the attributes exists in Button also apply to Toggle, please refer to the [Button Component](button.md) for more information.
+> **Note**: because Toggle is inherited from Button, so the attributes exists in Button also apply to Toggle, please refer to the [Button Component](button.md) for more information.

 ## Toggle Event